MaticianInc/portal/README.md

 ## Deploying the service to cloudflare:

-These steps require [Wrangler], npm, and wasm-pack.
+These steps require [Wrangler], npm,  worker-build 0.1.2 and wasm-pack.

 [Wrangler]: https://developers.cloudflare.com/workers/wrangler/